 The self-assessment questionnaire PDF / MS Word is intended to provide local municipal councils and administrations with a tool to evaluate and understand their current situation, to identify areas of strength to continue building upon, and also to identify areas where improvement may be desirable or necessary.

 The questionnaire provides linkages to capacity-building tools, offering easy access to meaningful opportunities to strengthen municipal performance where desired or necessary.
 Information on interpreting the results of the questionnaire, and determining next steps, is included at the end of the questionnaire.

 Alberta Municipal Affairs and your municipal association are available to provide assistance and additional information to support the completion and interpretation of the questionnaire.

-The viability review process is a key component of the Municipal Sustainability Strategy, and replaced the dissolution studies formerly used by the ministry.
-The viability review is the process for a municipality to determine its viability and, where necessary, to develop a plan that would lead the municipality to viability.
+The current process for viability reviews, which began in June 2012, helps promote municipal sustainability.
+The viability review process replaced the dissolution studies formerly used by the ministry.
+The process helps municipalities determine their viability and, where necessary, develop a plan that leads to municipal viability.

-The viability review process will provide better information to the public and to municipal leaders in a more timely and inclusive way.
-The process will also bring key decision makes together, and will empower communities to make sound decisions about their future that are based on collaboration, cooperation and a vision of success.
+The viability review process provides information to the public and to municipal leaders in a timely and inclusive way.
+The process also brings key decision makers together, and empowers communities to make sound decisions about their future based on collaboration, cooperation and a vision of success.

-For more information on the viability review process and information on current viability reviews, please go to: Viability Reviews.
+For more information on the viability review process and information on current viability reviews, go to the Viability Reviews page.